Subterranean Animism: Development

 Subterranean Animism was released on August 16, 2008, at C74.
 The game was released on Steam on June 6, 2020, alongside Mountain of Faith and Undefined Fantastic Object.

 Reception

 Game Rant considered Subterranean Animism to be the second best Touhou game, writing that it "takes intensity to a whole new level", and that it was not the most accessible game for beginners due to its difficulty.

-On Steam, 97% of user reviews were positive.
-On GameSpot, the game had an average score of 9.5/10.